Connecticut Medical Malpractice Lawyer Fighting For Your Rights

 - Failure to monitor changes in a patient’s progression of a misdiagnosed disease

-During surgery, it’s the job of physicians, nurses, anesthesiologists and other medical professionals to make snap decisions that ultimately could determine the patient’s fate.
+During surgery, it’s the responsibility of physicians, anesthesiologists, nurses and medical professionals to make quick decisions that ultimately could determine the patient’s fate.

-Unfortunately, costly mistakes occur during surgery as a result of many factors, including long hours, lack of adequate training and workplace stress.
+Unfortunately, mistakes occur during surgery as a result of many different factors, including long hours, workplace stress, unsanitary surgical equipment and lack of adequate training.
 Some of these errors during surgery include:

 - Use of improperly sterilized equipment